H3AR7B3A7/SecondBrain/Code/Best Practice/Project Managers.md

 # Project Managers
+It can be considered [[Best Practice(s)]] to use project managers.
+They help people to set up projects and dependencies with consistency and ease.

 ## Maven

 [[Maven]] is a powerful project management tool that is based on POM (project object model).
 It is used for projects build,